goldstrike77/ansible-role-linux-kubernetes/README.md

 ## Overview
 This Ansible role installs Kubernetes on linux operating system, including establishing a filesystem structure and server configuration with some common operational features, very easy to deploy if you use HashiCorp Consul as DNS-based service discovery.

+>__There are two file that record token for prometheus and dashboard in /tmp folder at first master node, Burn after reading!__

 ## Requirements
 ### Operating systems
 This role will work on the following operating systems: